Wide Area Networks (WAN) Considerations

 • Users can "roam" keeping their single account and settings

-• Server-server and client-server communication will consume some bandwidth.
+• Server-server and client-server communication will still consume some bandwidth.
 The traffic however associated with a standard connection is very minimal.
 The protocol used for communication is XML Web Services based over HTTP (XML-RPC), is very bandwidth efficient, and designed to work well over high latency WAN links.
 Expected traffic estimates are:

 • Server-Server communication: ~500 bytes (0.5kb) per print job